The Master's programme Systemic Consulting

 Graduates are awarded a diploma from the Technische Universität Kaiserslautern, a certificate documenting conferment of the academic degree Master of Arts (M.A.) as well as an English-language Diploma Supplement.

-The degree programme comprises ten compulsory elective and compulsory modules that focus on, for example
+The degree programme comprises ten compulsory modules and compulsory elective modules that focus on, for example

 - Theory of social systems,